ChaiEunLee/apply-synthetic-medMNIST/README.md

 ## Description
 This project is focused on **'Would using a synthetic data feasible to be used in the medical field?'**.

-AI model of medical field usually require a substantial amount of training data, which is always a challenge.
+> AI model of medical field usually require a substantial amount of training data, which is always a challenge.
 Therefore, recently, there are many cases of creating synthetic data to increase training data.
 However, the effectiveness of this method is indeed questionable.
-This project checks its effectiveness of using the synthetic data by results of synthetic image quality and augmented classification.
+This project checks its effectiveness of using the synthetic data by results of synthetic image quality and synthetic augmented classification.

 ### - Task
 Image Classification of Pneumonia.